cyanchicken1/HackOHI-O/README.md

 This app as it stands right now is just a foundation.
 Our vision for the future includes:

-- FIXES: Handle when route cannot be found better than displaying the error message in the search drawer, fix WMC buses showing next stop as Unknown

-- Add support for some buildings outside campus (especially those along the East Residential line, WMC) and campus landmarks not in buildings.json (Lincoln Tower Park, The Oval, etc.)
+- Add support for some buildings outside campus (especially those along the East Residential line) and campus landmarks not in buildings.json (Lincoln Tower Park, The Oval, etc.)

 - Smarter search: Search through typos